-Although the screen brightness can be dimmed at the lower side for the dark or low light environment, it seems that plenty of users aren’t happy with the screen dimming.
+Although the screen brightness can be dimmed at the lower side for dark or low-light environments, many users aren’t happy with the dimming.
 It’s just because even in the lower screen brightness, it feels like too much bright to some users for sure.
 So, if you’re also getting distracted or if your eyes are hurting during bedtime then check out How to Dim Your iPhone Screen Lower Than the Lowest Possible Brightness.

 Yes!
-That’s actually possible on your iPhone with iOS 14 or higher.
+That’s possible on your iPhone with iOS 14 or higher.
 All you need is to create a ‘Set Brightness’ shortcut on your iPhone to do the task easily.
-A big thanks to a Reddit user mrdude42 for sharing this amazing trick as we can say.
-By using this shortcut, you can actually set the screen brightness to the default lower option in the control center.
+A big thanks to a Reddit user, mrdude42, for sharing this amazing trick, as we can say.
+By using this shortcut, you can actually set the screen brightness to the default lower option in the control centre.
 This shortcut also reduces white points, zooming low light filters, etc.

 How to Dim Your iPhone Screen Lower Than the Lowest Possible Brightness